theolind/pymysensors/README.md

 - As an alternative to running the gateway in its own thread, there are experimental implementations of all gateways using asyncio.

 # Installation
-You can easily install it via PIP:
+You can easily install it from PyPI:

 ```pip3 install pymysensors```